AndrewDettor/EDD-Project/README.md

 5. Run PassMark Benchmarking Software again.
 6. Compare final results to the initial and intermediate results to see how well the program cleaned up the OS.

+Part 4: Minimum Computer Requirements
+1. Run program on VM
+2. Record average idle memory usage by guiMain.py
+3. Record average idle cpu usage of guiMain.py
+4. Attempt python 2.7 operation
+5. Determine .exe functionality

 ### User Story
 TBD

-### Timeline
+### Remaining Items
-n/a
+- Turn pull_parts and part-page-parser into classes
+- Return user specific recommendations based on basic or advanced option
+- Integrate computer improvement tools

 ### Milestones
 Date: 2/20/2019
-Summary: The computer program is able to accurtely identify computers as one of the three categories.
+Summary: The computer program is able to accurately identify computers as one of the three categories.
 It is also able to offer hardware recommendations, however, because of faulty string comparisons, it sometimes recommends parts the user already has.

+Date: 3/19/2019
+Summary: The pull_parts and part-page-parser are fully completed, but need to be turned into classes.

+Date: 4/15/2019
+Summary: The GUI is fully functional, however, issues with threading occur and cause the program to crash.

+Date: 4/29/2019
+Summary: Most GUI issues have been resolved but not with threading as it is too complicated with the program in it's current state.
+However, when importing multiple other python files, issues occur during method calling